Black Stone Cherry – Kentucky

 Label: InsideOut / Release date: 29th April 2016

 However, the most interesting thing about Bush’s guest appearance was that it showed how good vocals could lift Long Distance Calling’s quality music to a higher level.
 At the end of the review I pointed out that more of the same would serve the band extremely well.
-What seemed like wishful thinking became reality on band’s next release The Flood Inside, which featured four non-instrumental songs, and even more importantly, the band focused more on song-writing and arrangements.
-It was truly they best release to date.
+What seemed like wishful thinking became reality on the band’s next release The Flood Inside, which featured four non-instrumental songs, and even more importantly, the band focused more on songwriting and arrangements.
+It was truly their best release to date.

-Fast forward to 2016 and the band have just released a new album entitled TRIPS, and on it, the band not only builds even further on the same approach that made The Flood Inside so good, but they experiment with whole new aspects and approach.
+Fast forward to 2016 and the band have just released a new album entitled TRIPS, and on it, the band not only builds even further on the same approach that made The Flood Inside so good, but they experiment with whole new aspects and approaches.

-Martin Fischer, who has been recruited, as a singer on The Flood Inside is no longer a part of the band and Norwegian singer Petter Carlsen replaced him on TRIPS.
-Fischer did a great job, but I must admit that Carlsen has outshined him and overall he feels as even better fit fog Long Distance Calling.
+Martin Fischer, who was recruited as a singer on The Flood Inside, is no longer a part of the band and Norwegian singer Petter Carlsen replaced him on TRIPS.
+Fischer did a great job, but I must admit that Carlsen has outshined him and overall he feels like an even better fit for Long Distance Calling.
 Not because he is necessarily a better singer, but he’s just a perfect match.
 Long Distance Calling, don’t let this man go!
+His vocals fit the music extremely well and his performance is passionate and very emotional.
+As such, it simply lifts the songs to a whole new level.

 To be fair, he is given some amazing songs to work with, so that makes his job easier, but his performance on the likes of “Plans” and “Rewind” is simply breathtaking.